Stephen Bannon will plead not guilty to contempt of Congress charges

 In court, Bannon appeared in a green barn jacket and black collared shirt before U.S. Magistrate Judge Robin M. Meriweather, who read the charges against him: two counts of contempt of Congress, each punishable by at least 30 days and up to a year in jail if convicted and up to a $100,000 fine.

 Prosecutors did not seek detention for a misdemeanor offense, and Bannon was released after swearing to comply with pretrial court supervision, including checking in weekly by phone and notifying the court of any travel outside the D.C. area.
-Afterward, he spoke outside the courthouse to reporters while protesters held up a sign saying “coup plotter’” behind them.
+Afterward, he spoke outside the courthouse to reporters while protesters held up a sign saying “coup plotter” behind them.

 “I’m telling you right now this is going to be the misdemeanor from hell for Merrick Garland, Nancy Pelosi and Joe Biden,” Bannon told reporters, referring the U.S. attorney general, the House speaker and the president.
 “We’re going to go on the offense on this and stand by.”

 The committee wants to question Bannon about activities at the Willard hotel the night before the riot, when Trump supporters sought to persuade Republican lawmakers to block certification of the 2020 election results.
-The subpoena noted that Bannon predicted that “hell is going to break loose” on Jan.
+The subpoena noted that Bannon predicted “hell is going to break loose” on Jan.
 6, and the committee’s report recommending that he be found in contempt said the comments indicated he “had some foreknowledge about extreme events that would occur the next day.”

-In declining to cooperate, Bannon’s lawyer wrote to the committee in October saying Trump lawyer Justin Clark had instructed Bannon not to respond and that Bannon would not cooperate pending a court order or a committee agreement with Trump.
+In declining to cooperate, Bannon’s lawyer wrote to the committee in October saying that Trump lawyer Justin Clark had instructed Bannon not to respond and that Bannon would not cooperate pending a court order or a committee agreement with Trump.

-Trump has maintained that he will deploy executive privilege claims to defy the House select committee’s requests, and over the weekend he released multiple statements expressing his support for Bannon.
+Trump has maintained that he will deploy executive privilege claims to defy the House select committee’s requests, and over the weekend, he released statements expressing his support for Bannon.

 Read more: